 I was asked to design a mural to decorate the former office space.
 Big thumbs up to the guys behind this project, the view from the top was unbeatable.

-Meurisse was Belgium's first chocolate factory and it invented one of Europe's first ever chocolate bars: Perrette.
-It was hugely popular for decades, before production was discontinued in the 1980s.
+New logo, packaging and promotional materials for Perrette, one of Europe’s first ever chocolate bars.
+It was hugely popular in Belgium for decades, before production was discontinued in the 1980s.
+In 2016 Koekenstad vzw revived the brand, with the chocolate now freshly made by Antwerp chocolatiers.

-Lifestyle store Juttu asked me to illustrate a quote for their magazine Juttugram.
-Each issue revolves around one theme, and this time it was 'The best is yet to come'.
-Love that thought.
+Lifestyle store Juttu asked me to illustrate a quote for their magazine Juttugram around the idea that ‘the best is yet to come’.

 The Antwerp Type Society Launch event was held in an abandoned space called GAST in the centre of the city.
 It was kindly made available to us by Co.Labs, a network transforming vacant buildings into creative hubs.